 Roe Highway Logistics Park

-The 72 hectare Roe Highway Logistics Park (ROE) sets a new standard for the Perth industrial marketplace.
-ROE is the only rail-side industrial development in Perth and provides high-quality commercial amenity with RAV 7 and direct rail freight access, best practice sustainability initiatives and flexible ‘general industrial’ zoning.
+The 75-hectare Roe Highway Logistics Park (ROE) sets a new standard for the Perth industrial marketplace.
+ROE is the only rail-side industrial development in Perth and provides high-quality commercial amenity with RAV7 and direct rail freight access, best practice sustainability initiatives and flexible ‘general industrial’ zoning.
+One final opportunity remains, a 4,001sqm commercial site, available now.

 ROE creates a new benchmark for premium, sustainable development.